Byont-Ventures/hackathon/frontend/README.md

 > **Note**: If you want to learn more about ABIs, check out [this article](https://medium.com/coinmonks/what-is-an-abi-and-why-do-you-need-it-9f6b8b8b0b7).

-If you paste a contract address in the top right search bar, you will land on the smart contract page, and you will be able to see all kinds of data and even interact with the smart contract by connecting your wallet.
+If you paste a contract address in the top right search bar on Etherscan, you will land on the smart contract page, and you will be able to see all kinds of data and even interact with the smart contract by connecting your wallet.

 This is how we got the ABI for the Bored Ape Yacht Club smart contract.